Scaling of Entropy Production under Coarse Graining in Active Disordered Media

 which constitutes our key result.
 The scaling exponent changes sign at $\eta = 1$, corresponding to $\langle \zeta^{(a)}(\bm{r}) \zeta^{(b)}(\bm{r}')\rangle \sim \delta_{ab}|\bm{r}-\bm{r'}|^{-(d-1)}$, suggesting a quantitative distinction between steady-states that are increasingly ``equilibrium-like'' at larger scales and genuinely non-equilibrium states where dissipation occurs at all scales.
-Numerical simulations for $\eta = 0$ in $d=2,3$, as well as the full range $-1 < \eta < 1$ in $d=2$ show excellent agreement with our analytical prediction (see Figure \ref{fig:2d_corr}).
+Numerical simulations for $\eta = 0$ in $d=2,3$, as well as the full range $-1 < \eta < d$ in $d=2$ show excellent agreement with our analytical prediction (see Figure \ref{fig:2d_corr}).
+Investigating entropy production numerically indicates that this scaling behaviour of the entropy production is unchanged in the strong disorder regime (Figure \ref{fig:strong_disorder}).

-\paragraph*{Concluding remarks and outlook.} Based on the effective entropy production introduced in Eq.~\eqref{eq:si_meso}, we have studied the mesoscopic scaling of the entropy production per mesostate under iterative block coarse graining for a family of non-equilibrium disordered steady-states with long-range substrate correlations.
+\paragraph*{Concluding remarks and outlook.} Based on the effective entropy production introduced in Eq.~\eqref{eq:si_meso}, we have studied the mesoscopic scaling of the entropy production per mesostate under iterative block coarse graining for a family of non-equilibrium disordered steady-states with generic substrate correlations.
 We demonstrate that coarse-graining of degrees of freedom results in non-trivial \emph{scaling} of the entropy production, Eqs.~\eqref{eq:main_res}, so that its value on one scale is related to its value on another scale in a non-trivial fashion that ultimately draws on the correlations of the transition rates, Eq.~\eqref{eq:disord_cov}.
 To characterise our model we have developed a static field-theoretic framework, which complements recent work \cite{antonov_static_2020} by considering problems involving multiplicative noise.
-Our main results, Eqs.~\eqref{eq:main_res}, offers a natural distinction between ``equilibrium-like", $\eta \leq 1$, and genuinely non-equilibrium effective descriptions, $\eta > 1$.
+Our main result, Eq.~\eqref{eq:main_res}, offers conditions for which active disordered media appear equilibrium-like, $\eta \leq 1$, or genuinely non-equilibrium, $\eta > 1$, at the large scale and in a statistical sense, i.e. when the behaviour is averaged over many realisations.